Academic Services

 Advising and registration meetings for new transfer students are flexible, with the option to meet in-person, by phone or by video.
 The Admissions Office performs the initial transfer evaluation after a student has applied and been admitted.
 Academic advisors help transfer students understand policies and procedures related to transferring and identify transfer course issues students need to address to best use their transfer work to meet UW-Eau Claire’s requirements.
 New transfer students will have the opportunity to attend a formal orientation program either before classes begin in the fall (for summer/fall transfers) or in the spring (for winter/spring transfers).

-Questions regarding transfer advising and registration should be addressed to the Assistant Director for Orientation.
+Questions regarding new and transfer student orientation programs should be addressed to the New Student Orientation office, via email at orientation@uwec.edu, or by phone at 715-836-5053.
 Visit this website for more details.

 First Year Experience: The First Year Experience program at UW-Eau Claire helps new first-year students transition to college life.
 Many new students take a course that is designated as “first year only.”
 These sections are regular university courses that are open only to new first-year students.
 Many first year only classes have an experienced UW-Eau Claire student mentor who works closely with the instructor to help students adjust to college.
 New freshmen may also register for special "linked" courses that are designed to help with transition to UWEC or to explore a topic, major or career of interest.
 In addition, all new first-year students are invited to participate in the Bluprint for a Blugold program, which are online modules designed to help students learn valuable information about college life.
 Visit this website for more details.